Editing subversion log message does not update 'Repository' view

 There is some way to mannualy kill a revision and add it again ?

-#4 Updated by Anonymous almost 10 years ago
+#4 Updated by Anonymous over 10 years ago

 We had the same problem.
 One of my users forgot to enter the issue number in the comment and since it was already fetched into the database it wasn't detected by redmine after an edit of the log message.
 So I created a plugin to clear the database from already fetched log messages and recreate them.